 Environmental impact management, including carbon usage, is important to CABI and its stakeholders and relevant metrics have been incorporated into the ongoing Key Performance Indicators.
 CABI measures carbon performance against targets for reduction for those areas of our international operations where it is currently possible to collect reliable data.
-In 2022, 'per capita emissions' almost doubled because of the increase in air travel following the cessation of Covid related restrictions in many parts of the world.
-However, overall, per capita carbon emissions were 46% lower in 2022 than the 2016 baseline level with the reduction driven in large part by the opening of the new Wallingford Headquarters building in 2020, which is significantly more energy efficient than the building it replaced.
-In 2022, a new climate conscious travel policy was introduced to try and minimise as far as possible the environmental impact of business travel.
-The environment strategies, together with the 2022 annual carbon report, are publicly available on our website at http://www.cabi.org/about-cabi/business-policies/
+In 2023, 'per capita emissions' decreased by 26% against the 2019 pre- Covid baseline despite air travel returning to pre-Covid levels.
+The reduction was driven in large part by the opening of the new Wallingford Office building in 2020, which is significantly more energy efficient than the building it replaced.
+Wallingford has also exceeded the 2020-2025 target set by the UK Green Building council.
+In 2022, a new climate conscious travel policy was introduced to try and minimise as far as possible the environmental impact of business travel as part of our commitment to achieve Net Zero by 2050.

-We are also well aware of CABI's responsibilities under the UK Modern Slavery Act 2015 as well as the UK-GDPR and the GDPR (General Data Protection Regulation), and the UK Data Protection Act 2018.
+We are also acutely aware of CABI's responsibilities under the UK Modern Slavery Act 2015 as well as the UK-GDPR and the GDPR (General Data Protection Regulation), and the UK Data Protection Act 2018.
 CABI has a Safeguarding policy in place and responsibilities for safeguarding are incorporated within a Management Code of Conduct.
 Policies and procedures are updated regularly to ensure the requirements of new legislation and evolving best practices are fully incorporated into the relevant CABI processes.

-Outlook 2023
+Outlook 2024

-Following the Covid-related disruption of the past couple of years, the income growth in 2022 is expected to be repeated in 2023 as the donor funding is in place to support continued increases in project related income.
-With funding secured in 2023 for most of the major projects, in-country execution remains a priority for CABI's international development and research work.
+The growth in income in 2022 and 2023 is expected to be repeated in 2024 as the donor commitments are in place to support continued increases in project related income.
+Finalising major funding agreements and in-country execution remains a priority for CABI's international development and research work.
 Publishing (database, book and compendia) continue to prove relatively resilient and CABI continues to invest in a new platform and products to enhance and extend what is offered to our customers.
 The CABI Investment Fund has been created to ensure those enhancements are sufficiently funded.
-Management of costs, always an area of focus, will again be particularly important given the persistence of inflationary pressures globally.
+Management of costs, always an area of focus, will again be particularly important given the persistence of inflationary pressures.

-The specific financial risks to the financial plan for 2023 and measures to mitigate those risks, are as follows:
+The specific financial risks to the financial plan for 2024 and measures to mitigate those risks, are as follows:

-1. The pressure on subscription database renewals and new business as university library budgets come under pressure.
+1. The pressure on subscription database renewals and new business as university library budgets continue to come under pressure.
 The mitigation strategy includes deepening the understanding of our customer priorities and needs to demonstrate the continuing importance of CABI's products to the academic sector as well as prioritising early renewal of database sales.
 We continue to invest in systems and products to ensure our relevance to our customers is retained.
+We have also brought the distribution and fulfilment of the subscriptions business back in-house and transferred books distribution to another supplier.
+These changes should improve the overall experience for

-As in prior years, CABI has a high level of revenue secured which should underpin the financial performance for CABI's publishing business in 2023.
+CABI's customers.
+As in prior years, CABI has a high level of revenue secured which should underpin the financial performance for CABI's publishing business in 2024.